 - We can also derive the sum of interior angle from the formula of polygon i.e. (n -2) × 180, where n is equal to the number of sides of the polygon

 A quadrilateral, in general, has sides of different lengths and angles of different measures.
 However, squares, rectangles, etc. are special types of quadrilaterals with some of their sides and angles being equal.
 This is the reason that the area of quadrilateral depends on which type of quadrilateral it is.
 In this article, we will discuss the special types of quadrilaterals and their basic properties.

-6 Types of Quadrilaterals
+Different Types of Quadrilaterals

-The 6 basic types of quadrilaterals are:
+There are six basic types of quadrilaterals.
+They are:

 Also, the two diagonals formed to intersect each other at the midpoints.
 As in the figure given below, E is the point where both the diagonals meet.
 So

 Length AE = EC, & Length BE = ED